davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v006 creates tibble of PACF for shortwave radiation for each city
 * OpenMeteoEDA_202306_v006 plots PACF for shortwave radiation for each city

+### Expansions week of 29-DEC-2025
+* OpenMeteoEDA_202306_v006 creates and plots ACF for seasonally adjusted shortwave radiation for each city